staspk/os-setup/README.md

 # OS-Setup

-## Description
-- Collection of scripts & config-files to setup/debloat/customize an OS on a clean install.
+## Collection of scripts & files to setup/debloat/customize an OS on a clean install.

 ### Windows 11:Home Instructions